sankBalde/portfolio/website_react/docs/development/README.md

 ## Introduction

-This section provides comprehensive documentation for developers working on the bjornmelin-platform-io project.
+This section provides comprehensive documentation for developers working on the abdoulaye-platform-io project.
 Our development process emphasizes code quality, performance, and maintainable architecture.

 ## Documentation Structure